contains the active ingredient venlafaxine (as hydrochloride)

 Do not take Enlafax-XR after the expiry date printed on the pack.

-If you take this medicine after the expiry date has passed, it may not work as well as it should.
+If you take this medicine after the expiry date has passed, it may not work as well

 Do not take Enlafax-XR if the packaging is torn or show signs of tampering.